 To see where courses are ranked in Conditioning and Facilities, view https://satop100courses.com/the-top-100-by-top-rated-category/

 As editor of Golf Digest SA for 22 years, I published the first extensive course rankings list in 1998: A Top 50, followed by a Top 100 in 2002.

 The rankings appeared annually until 2012, when like the Ryder Cup they became a biennial feature.
-The last Golf Digest Top 100 was in the March 2018 issue, and that is the list you will find here on SA Top 100 Courses.
-But it won’t remain for long.
+The last Golf Digest Top 100 was in the March 2018 issue.

-Each member of the Top 100 has its own page containing detailed information about the course, the golf club, its members, and key staff.
+Each member of the Top 100 has its own page containing detailed and updated information about the course, the golf club, its members, club champions, and key staff.
 We’ve hunted down useful and interesting facts from the past and present.

 The purpose of this site is not just to identify South Africa’s leading courses, but to promote them and publicise what’s happening in terms of unusual events, course improvements and updates.
 We are here for golf club members and staff to tell the wider golfing community more about achievements and milestones, no matter how trivial they may seem.
 Email us, and we’ll decide if it merits national attention.